 - (c) Select and contract on behalf of the state with programs that train registered nurses.
 Contracts shall be awarded to those institutions that best demonstrate the ability to provide quality education and training and to retain students and residents in specific areas of California where there is a recognized unmet priority need for registered nurses.
-Contracts shall be based upon the recommendations of the commission and in conformity with the contract criteria and program standards established by the commission. - (d) Terminate, upon 30 days' written notice, the contract of any institution whose program does not meet the standards established by the commission or that otherwise does not maintain proper compliance with this part, except as otherwise provided in contracts entered into by the director pursuant to this article and Article 2 (commencing with Section 128250). - §128240.
+Contracts shall be based upon the recommendations of the commission and in conformity with the contract criteria and program standards established by the commission. - (d) Terminate, upon 30 days' written notice, the contract of any institution whose program does not meet the standards established by the commission or that otherwise does not maintain proper compliance with this part, except as otherwise provided in contracts entered into by the director pursuant to this article and Article 2 (commencing with Section 128250).

+§128240.
 The Director of the Office of Statewide Health Planning and Development shall adopt, amend, or repeal regulations as necessary to enforce this article and Article 2 (commencing with Section 128250), which shall include criteria that training programs must meet in order to qualify for waivers of single capitation formulas or maintenance of effort requirements authorized by Section 128250.
-Regulations for the administration of this chapter shall be adopted, amended, or repealed as provided in Chapter 3.5 (commencing with Section 11340) of Part 1 of Division 3 of Title 2 of the Government Code. - §128240.1.
+Regulations for the administration of this chapter shall be adopted, amended, or repealed as provided in Chapter 3.5 (commencing with Section 11340) of Part 1 of Division 3 of Title 2 of the Government Code.

+§128240.1.
 The department shall adopt emergency regulations, as necessary to implement the changes made to this article by the act that added this section during the first year of the 2005-06 Regular Session, no later than September 30, 2005, unless notification of a delay is made to the Chair of the Joint Legislative Budget Committee prior to that date.
 The adoption of regulations implementing the applicable provisions of this act shall be deemed to be an emergency and necessary for the immediate preservation of the public peace, health, safety, or general welfare.
-The emergency regulations authorized by this section shall be submitted to the Office of Administrative Law for filing with the Secretary of State and shall remain in effect for no more than 180 days, by which time the final regulations shall be developed. §128241.
-The Office of Statewide Health Planning and Development shall develop alternative - §128241.
+The emergency regulations authorized by this section shall be submitted to the Office of Administrative Law for filing with the Secretary of State and shall remain in effect for no more than 180 days, by which time the final regulations shall be developed.

+§128241.
 The Office of Statewide Health Planning and Development shall develop alternative strategies to provide long-term stability and non-General Fund support for programs established pursuant to this article.
 The office shall report on these strategies to the legislative budget committees by February 1, 2005.

-Attachment C: Family Nurse Practitioner Training Program Standards

-(Revised 5/13/1998)

-1. Each Family Nurse Practitioner Training Program approved for funding under the Song-Brown Health Care Workforce Training Act (hereinafter "the Act") shall be operated by an accredited California School of Medicine or an accredited California School of Nursing or shall be approved by the Regents of the University of California or by the Trustees of the California State University and Colleges, or shall be approved by the Board of Registered Nursing pursuant to Section 2834-2837, Article 8, Chapter 6, Div.
-2, of the Business and Professions Code.

-- Each Family Nurse Practitioner Training Program approved for funding under the Act shall include a component of training in medically underserved multi-cultural communities, lower socioeconomic neighborhoods, or rural communities, and shall be organized to prepare primary care nurse practitioners for service in such neighborhoods or communities. - 3.
-Appropriate strategies shall be developed by each training institution receiving funds under the Act to encourage Primary Care Nurse Practitioners who are trained in the training program funded by the Act to enter into practice in areas of unmet priority need for primary care family physicians within California as defined by the Healthcare Workforce Policy Commission (hereinafter referred to as "areas of need").
-Such strategies shall incorporate the following elements: - a.
-An established procedure to identify, recruit, and admit primary care nurse practitioner trainees who possess characteristics which would suggest a predisposition to practice in areas of need, and who express a commitment to serve in areas of need. - b.
-An established counseling and placement program designed to encourage training program graduates to enter practice in areas of need. - c.
-A program component such as a preceptorship experience in an area or need, which will enhance the potential of training program graduates to practice in such an area.

-Attachment D: Primary Care Physician Assistant Training Program Standards (Revised 5/13/1998)
+Attachment E: California Healthcare Workforce Policy Commission Standards for Primary Care Residency Training Programs Version: June 24, 2020